sanjana-ghanta/CS5805FinalProject/data/README.md

 This folder contains three subfolders: warm, neutral, and cool.

-It is intentionally left empty for privacy reasons.
+It is populated with images from a google search.
-Users should add their own images to reproduce the experiments.
+Images belong to rightful owners.